Overview

 The support via Erasmus+ Blended Intensive Program (BIP) is available to students from any DTU Erasmus+ partner institutions.
 This support helps cover travel, accommodation, and other expenses for eligible participants.

 Eligibility: Students enrolled at DTU Erasmus+ partner institutions.
 In the context of Edu4Chip, these are KTH Royal Institute of Technology, Technical University of Munich (TUM), and Tampere University (Finland).
-However, students from other institutions that are Erasmus+ partners of DTU might be elegible for this support.
+However, students from other institutions that are Erasmus+ partners of DTU might be eligible for this support.
 Please contact your institution's international/Erasmus office for application details and procedures.

 Support via Edu4Chip